 Unlike 3G to 4G, 5G is not a replacement for 4G.
 It adds another layer to the network to provide more capacity in the busiest parts of the UK’s busiest cities.

 When 4G first arrived on our phones in 2012 it was revolutionary.
 It’s shaped how people across the UK communicate, watch, learn and share.
+5G builds on that.

 5G isn’t a replacement for 4G – it’s an addition to our existing award-winning network.